allisoncerna/AllisonCerna-Portfolio/README.md

 | `Budget and Financial Modeling` | Used Excel functions, charts, and what-if analysis for financial planning. | Excel Modeling, Charting, Goal Seek |

 ---
+## 🔐 How to Access Projects

+These projects are stored in **private GitHub repositories** to preserve academic integrity.
+If you're an employer or recruiter and would like to view them, I’d be happy to grant access.

+📩 **To request access**, please send me your GitHub username via [LinkedIn] or email me.

+I’ll add you as a **collaborator** so you can securely explore the code.

 ## 📬 Contact